3 Smith Machine Back Workouts Using Proven 13 Best Exercises (Full Guide)

 Benefits

-Want to develop the upper back in an effective way?
-Whether it be for a muscular look or for simply better support of the neck and upper back, the front barbell Smith machine shrug is an isolation exercise directed right at the top of the back and when practiced is a surefire way to get results.
+To effectively develop your upper back for a more muscular look or better neck and upper back support, try the front barbell Smith machine shrug.
+This isolation exercise targets the top of the back and consistently delivers results when practiced.

 Step-by-Step